 Emily Vale of The Lead Agency adds, “It’s important to know that your customers aren’t all the same, even if they have similar interests and traits.”

-“At each stage of a consumer’s journey, personalization shows them content that is relevant to them and has unique value for them.
-But this kind of strategy works best near the end of a customer’s buying process.
+“At each stage of a consumer’s journey, personalization shows them content relevant to them and has unique value.
+But this lead nurturing strategy works best near the end of a customer’s buying process.
 It helps to set your brand apart from competitors.”

 Vale says, “This approach can include anything from direct communication with prospects on social media platforms to personalized messages and ads that use consumer data.”

 Everything is going digital.
 A big part of our daily lives is controlled by the Internet of Things (IoT), but our experts don’t think it’s the best way to keep in touch with your leads.

 Mavens & Moguls’ Paige Arnof-Fern says you should “disconnect from technology now and then and focus on building relationships with real people.”